 There are some other cards that could be more rewarding for restaurant purchases, especially if you would have to pay the annual fee for the Savor.
 Check out some of those alternatives below, one of which might be perfect for your shopping habits.

-How to Apply for the Capital One Savor Cash Rewards
+How Do I Apply for the Capital One Savor Cash Rewards?

-You can apply securely on Capital One’s website, and it will check your credit reports from Equifax, Experian, TransUnion, and Innovis.
+You can apply now securely on Capital One’s website by following the link below.
+Capital One may check your credit reports from Equifax, Experian, TransUnion, and Innovis.

 Capital One will often provide an instant decision, but in some cases it may request more information to process the application.